James4Ever0/prometheous/README.md

 # Prometheous

-As before, our past is a complete chaos filled with inadequate knowledge and time for us to learn and develop.
+As before, our past is complete chaos because of inadequate knowledge and time for us to learn and develop.

 Find tools for searching our code, build a semantic chatbot to serve us, for hacking, earning and creating.